Silent Inflammation Could Be Harming You — Find Out Fast

 How and What We Measure

-A C-reactive protein (CRP) test measures how much CRP is in your bloodstream.
-CRP is a protein made by your liver and released into the blood when there’s inflammation in your body.
-CRP levels are normally low, but they rise rapidly with an infection, a chronic disease or another health issue that causes inflammation.
-This test detects and monitors inflammation lending valuable insights into your health.
+A C-reactive protein (CRP) test measures the amount of CRP circulating in your bloodstream.
+CRP is a protein made by your liver and released whenever there’s inflammation in your body.

 Book An Appointment